juanmguevara/Election_Analysis/README.md

 ## Challenge Overview

-In our analysis
+In our final analysis we counted the number of votes per each county and the percentage of votes each county contributed to the election.

+Tasks:
+1. A complete list of counties
+2. Total number of votes each county cast.
+3. The percentage of votes each county contributed to the election.
+4. The largest county contributer

 ## Challenge Summary

-Overall we were able to create a program which could in return: count the number of total votes casted, find the number of votes won per candidate, and getting the percentage of what each candidate won.
-Subsequently determining the winner of the election.
+The analysis of the election show that:
+- The counties were:
+  - Jefferson
+  - Denver
+  - Arapahoe
+- The county results were:
+  - Jefferson County contributed to 10.5% of the votes and casted (38,855) votes.
+  - Denver County contributed to 82.8% of the votes and casted (306,055) votes.
+  - Arapahoe County contributed to 6.7% of the votes and casted (24,801) votes.
+- The largest County to contribute to the election was:
+  - Denver, who contributed 82.8% of the votes and (306,055) votes.